ThisIsJibon/VideoLengthCalculator/README.md

 # VideoLengthCalculator
 <br/>

-Basic Java application to calculate total duration of all video files inside a directory and it's subdirectories.  <br/> <br/>
+Basic Java application to calculate the total duration of all video files inside a directory and its subdirectories.  <br/> <br/>

 **Dependencies** :